reZach/secure-electron-template/docs/secureapps.md

 ![v5+ electron apps](https://github.com/reZach/secure-electron-template/blob/master/docs/imgs/post-v5.png "Electron apps beginning with version 5")

-IPC (inter-process communication) is used to send messages between processes, and the preload script can inject modules or behavior that the renderer process can then use.
-This separation of concern gives us the ability to practice **the principle of least priviledge**.
+IPC (inter-process communication) can be used to exchange messages between processes, and the preload script can extend the capabilites of the renderer process (e.g: inject modules from the main processes).
+This separation of concern gives us the ability to apply **the principle of least privilege**.

-The trouble that I've found with electron, is that their [release schedule is crazy](https://electronjs.org/docs/tutorial/electron-timelines), with only a few months between each major release.
-We know that electron is a young framework, but it is hard to keep up so quickly!
-This quick release cadence is in part in place to keep [bugs fixed sooner than later](https://electronjs.org/docs/tutorial/security#17-use-a-current-version-of-electron); this cadence is good for security but sometimes hard for developers to keep on updating the framework.
+My personal experience with electron, is that their [release schedule is crazy](https://electronjs.org/docs/tutorial/electron-timelines), with only a few months between each major release.
+Electron is a relatively young framework, but it's under very active development which makes it hard to keep up with!
+This quick release cadence is in part in place to keep [bugs fixed sooner than later](https://electronjs.org/docs/tutorial/security#17-use-a-current-version-of-electron).
+While it's good for security, it can sometimes be tedious for developers to keep up to date with the framework.

-What's even more troubling is many of the frameworks that work with electron are still built using these old/insecure (pre v5) patterns in mind.
-If you want to be secure that means you might have to begin re-writing some of them.
+What's even more troubling is many of the frameworks that integrate with electron are still applying these old/insecure (pre v5) patterns.
+If you wish to be more secure then you might have to rewrite some of them.

-There is just a little bit more work needed to use IPC, and I'm working on it!
-Regardless, electron has come a great deal of the way to secure apps and we have almost crossed the finish line!
+There is a little bit more work required to use IPC, but I'm working on it!
+Regardless, electron developers have worked hard to enable application developers to write more secure apps!